 As a company that offers an IoT development studio and a cloud data science platform that thrive on developments such as cloud computing, we are concerned about the environmental impact of our work.
-It turns out that uniting IoT and sustainability can be a powerful way of reducing global emissions.
+But it turns out that uniting IoT and sustainability can be a powerful way of reducing global emissions.

 Our research has shown that, while the digital turn is a major contributor to global emissions, streamlining processes with IoT can indeed help reduce your carbon footprint.

 Digital services and climate change

 The onslaught of digital services means that data centers currently account for about 2% of global greenhouse gas emissions.
 The speed of growth here is only matched by air travel.
 Data centers power music and video streaming, social media, entertainment, and cloud computing.
 Apart from massive power consumption demands, servers generate a lot of heat.
 They also require tremendous amounts of energy to keep cool.
 Global corporations, reportedly, are already working towards a 100% renewable energy target to match annual electricity consumption.

 A survey on the state of global environmental sustainability in data center design paints a bleak picture.
 Of the surveyed 361 global IT decision-makers, only 28% consider environmental issues in the selection of data center technology.
 Getting data centers to run on renewable energy alone is quite an undertaking.
 And then again, this is only a fraction of the effort to be put toward sustainability in the digital realm before we start to see tangible change.

 The United Nations Intergovernmental Panel on Climate Change (IPCC) projects that average temperatures could climb by 2 degrees Celsius by 2050.
 This can have a far-reaching impact on biodiversity and ecosystems.
 A climate crisis is already coming to our doorstep.
 And while governments are working to establish actionable targets, the reality of their implementation and feasibility is yet to be put to the test.